microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Type Compatibility.md

 ```

 Note that `dog` has an extra `owner` property, but this does not create an error.
-Only members of the target type (`Pet` in this case) are considered when checking for compatibility.
+Only members of the target type (`Pet` in this case) are considered when
+checking for compatibility.
+This comparison process proceeds recursively,
+exploring the type of each member and sub-member.

 Be aware, however, that object literals [may only specify known properties](https://www.typescriptlang.org/docs/handbook/2/objects.html#excess-property-checks).
 For example, because we have explicitly specified that `dog` is